Security Engineering in IIIf, Part II -- Shadowing the IIIf: Conclusions and Related Work

-The process of security engineering is now additionally extended to information flow security in the current paper which is an extended version of \cite{kam:24a} by exploring the relationship of NI and refinement via the notion of a shadow.
-Another experimentation with the relationship of distributed GIS systems and machine learning lead to extending IIIf by a notion of Federated Learning for differentially privacy \cite{kam:24b}.
-To this end, a distributed version of NI based on probabilities is formalized vaguely inspired by Volpano and Smith's \cite{vs:99} intuition of how to express probabilistic NI for distributed systems.
+The concept of shadow has inspired a wide range of follow up research.
+Recent successful uses of the concept are an application for resilience against optimization vulnerabilities \cite{dgpw:24}.
+This work also uses Isabelle as a basis but focuses on programming languages.
+A recent use of the post-to-pre-style reasoning of the shadow is \cite{Chen2025} where an expectation-based logic for probabilistic programs is used for the analysis of information-leaks in source-level programs.
+Furthermore, \cite{bgn:21} present an epistemic approach to ignorance preservation for refinements.
+They take a similar approach to ours in enforcing that ``refinement steps must not induce observer knowledge that is not already available in the abstract model''.
+This conjecture is similar to the injectivity condition, we use in Theorem \ref{thm:IFCpreservation}.
+In difference to \cite{bgn:21}, we focus on a specific formal model of infrastructures in the IIIf which directly supports automated reasoning in Isabelle.
+Another experimentation with the relationship of distributed GIS systems and machine learning within the IIIf leads to an extension by a notion of Federated Learning for Differential Privacy \cite{kam:24b}.
+To this end, a distributed version of NI based on probabilities is formalized vaguely inspired by Volpano and Smith's \cite{vs:99} intuition of how to express probabilistic NI for distributed systems which differs substantially from the possibilistic notion investigated here.